-- Senior Management Service Class-Members in senior management level positions. - Special Risk Class-Members who are employed as law enforcement officers and meet the criteria to qualify for this class.
+- Regular Class-Members of the Plan who do not qualify for membership in the other classes. - Elected County Officer Class-Members who hold specified elective offices in local government. - Senior Management Service Class-Members in senior management level positions. - Special Risk Class-Members who are employed as law enforcement officers and meet the criteria to qualify for this class.